-The Single-Party State

-Martinez-Gallardo, C. (2012).
+Week 4 February 13 and 15 The Single-Party State Martinez-Gallardo, C. (2012).
 "Mexico" in Case Studies in Comparative Politics, Ed.
 Samuels, D.J.
 Pearson Higher Ed, pp. 236-276.
 Magaloni, B. (2005).
 "The Demise of Mexico's One-Party Dominant Regime: Elite Choices and the Masses in the Establishment of Democracy" in The Third Wave of Democratization in Latin America: Advances and Setbacks, Eds.
 Frances Hagopian and Scott P. Mainwaring, Cambridge University Press, pp. 121-146.

-Group Exercise: You want to be hired as the next "Our Brand is Crisis" campaign strategist of Mexico (who would play you in the Hollywood sequel?).
-Come up with a 5' campaign pitch for your candidate (of the PRD, PAN, or PRI), who is running for president of Mexico in the next election (2018).
+Group Exercise: You want to be hired as the next campaign strategist of Mexico.
+Come up with a 5' campaign pitch for your candidate (of the MORENA/PRD, PAN, or PRI), who is running for president of Mexico in the next election (2018).